The Mari Lwyd

 In any of the original stories of Saint Nicholas his mode of transportation would have been a horse or a donkey.
 The introduction of reindeer moves the story, and Santa Claus, to the frosty areas of Northern Europe/Asia.
 As for flying reindeer, the ability to fly is not commonly found in reindeer.
 One theory for this association comes from the shamanistic religions of these northern cultures.

 Due to the historically migratory nature of Laplanders they did not have a regular supply of alcohol until the recent past.
 It would have been fairly cumbersome to move alcohol production on a regular basis, let alone the challenge of keeping the yeast alive & active in the extreme cold.
-So instead as a way to come closer to God, or just go out of their minds, they had the Amanita muscaria, aka the Fly Agaric, aka hallucinogenic mushrooms.
+So instead as a way to come closer to God, or just go out of their minds, they had Amanita muscaria (aka the Fly Agaric) hallucinogenic mushrooms.

-On its own the Fly Agaric is hallucinogenic but poisonous.
+On their own the Fly Agaric mushrooms are hallucinogenic but poisonous.
 To reduce the toxic poisonous effects, but still get the hallucinogenic benefit, you have to process them.
-Outside of just eating lichen, reindeer will also eat the Fly Agaric mushroom.
+Outside of just eating lichen reindeer will also sometimes eat the Fly Agaric mushroom.
 The people of these northern regions learned you could “process” the mushrooms through the reindeer.
 After the animals had eaten the mushrooms people would collect and ingest the reindeer urine to receive the psychoactive benefits of the mushrooms with less of the toxic effects.
 Interestingly they would also “process” the mushrooms through other humans, which has a long (and fairly disgusting) history of people drinking the urine of others to get high.

 As for flying reindeer, when the reindeer are high on the mushrooms their movements are erratic (but not flying).
 When humans are on the mushrooms however, they have reported taking shamanistic journeys with winged reindeer transporting them to the highest branches of the World Tree.
-Less dramatically, sitting around high on mushrooms, people thought their reindeer were flying before their eyes.
+Less dramatically, sitting around high on mushrooms people may have thought their reindeer were flying before their eyes.

 Charles Dickens and the Little Ice Age